roschler/eliza/docs/api/type-aliases/Character.md

  character's bill of materials.
 If present, it will contain an array of BillOfMaterialsLineItem objects.

+### switchToCharacterWhenBomComplete?

+> `optional` **switchToCharacterWhenBomComplete**: `string`

+If this field has a value,then when the bill-of-materials goals is completed, control will be switched to the agent/character that has this value in its "name" field.

+ NOTE: This agent/character must be in collection of available agents that were instantiated when the client was created!

+### switchToCharacterWhenBomSessionCancelled?

+> `optional` **switchToCharacterWhenBomSessionCancelled**: `string`

+This is the agent/character that will be switched to if the user wants to cancel the bill-of-materials session.

+ NOTE: This agent/character must be in collection of available agents that were instantiated when the client was created!

 ### resetGoalsOnReceivingControl?

 > `optional` **resetGoalsOnReceivingControl**: `boolean`